dovetail-genomics/dovetail_tools/snps_and_phasing/README.md

 # Calling SNPs with OmniC data

+Before you run SNP analysis, make sure you have conda environment set up from the yaml file in the `conda` folder.
 To call SNPs, you can run `snp_pipeline.py` script as follows:

 ```
 usage: snps_pipeline.py [-h] -B BAM -O OUT_DIR -R REF -L INTERVALS -dbsnp